Digital Communication For Business

 If you are a little bit more than a beginner and know that you would like some automation in your email marketing then I would highly recommend checking out ConvertKit.
 It is an email marketing platform that has the powerful tagging features of powerhouses such as Infusionsoft and Ontraport but simplistic enough that it will be simple enough for you to start using it today.
 It does come with a learning curve, but that’s when I come in with a free course on using ConvertKit.
 You can sign up for the free ConvertKit course here.
 If you are convinced that convertkit is the right one for you, you can sign up here.

-Drip is the platform we personally use here at Executive Support NZ.
+Drip is another great platform we like here at Executive Support NZ.
 This platform is a step up from ConvertKit and has a few more features that takes your automation a little bit further.

 This platform is more suitable for the tech-minded but that doesn’t leave out the non-techies as Drip has a free introductory course for you.
 You can sign up for Drip for free if you have less than 100 contacts!
 Try Drip here.